 In modern web design backgrounds are big (both literally and figuratively).
-With the advent of HD (and now 4K) displays, designers are creating backgrounds that take up loads of screen real estate.
+With the advent of HD (and now 4K) displays, designers create backgrounds that take up loads of screen real estate.
 Why?
 Because they make for an incredible visual impact and help to tell a story.

 Let’s explore some of the unique ways in which designers are spicing up backgrounds.
-We’ll also include a pen for each technique so that you can see exactly how they work.
+We’ll also include an example for each technique so that you can see exactly how they work.

-What makes this background effect so cool is that the fixed element on top appears to change color as the user scrolls.
+This background effect is so cool that the fixed element on top appears to change color as the user scrolls.
 The use of CSS

 mix-blend-mode property allows for the change in hue, which is dependent upon the contents of the background.